axoflow/axosyslog-core-docs/content/docs/chapter-destinations/destination-snmp/cisco-syslog-snmp/_index.md

   - The pattern database described in [Parsing Cisco-specific message fields with patterndb](#cisco-snmp-patterndb) must be used to parse the incoming log messages.

-To accomplish this, {{% productparam "abbrev" %}} has to use a special pattern database to parse the Cisco-specific syslog messages, because these messages do not comply with the standard syslog formats.
+To accomplish this, {{% param "product.abbrev" %}} has to use a special pattern database to parse the Cisco-specific syslog messages, because these messages do not comply with the standard syslog formats.

 For details on the Cisco-specific SNMP trap format, see [CISCO-SYSLOG-MIB](http://tools.cisco.com/ITDIT/MIBS/servlet/index) on the Cisco website.